ranja-sarkar/ranja-sarkar.github.io/_posts/2026-03-31-customizing-large-language-models.md

 # The Trust Quotient

 Every decision made in the AI lifecycle — from choosing GraphRAG to implementing a BLEU-based evaluation is a contribution to the "Trust Quotient" of your system.
 Customization is the vehicle for accuracy, fairness, completeness, and efficiency.
 Do not treat models served to you as black boxes.

-As you refine your AI strategy, ask yourself - are you evaluating your applications as rigorous experiments to test your hypothesis?.
-The answer defines the reliability of the agentic future of your organization.
+As you refine your AI strategy, ask yourself - are you evaluating your applications as rigorous experiments to test your hypothesis?

+Your answer defines the reliability of the agentic future of your organization.